 The gas cap code is a common diagnostic trouble code that might turn on a check engine light.
 I put together a video discussing a problem my neighbor had with his vehicle after they filled the fuel tank.
-It is a common scenario I see.
+It's a common scenario I see all too often.

 As you can see in the ladder diagram from the service manual, action step 1A is to check the fuel cap.
-Note: By popular demand I added a common evap system electrical diagram at the bottom as well.
-Watch the short video and review the diagram below.
-First lets talk a little more about the gas cap code and the possible causes.
+Note: By popular demand I added a common evap system electrical diagram at the bottom.
+Watch the short video and review the diagrams to see how this system works.
+First, lets talk a little more about the gas cap code and the possible causes.

-Many mechanics and drivers consider this a nuisance code because it doesn't effect how the engine runs.
-The truth is this code is mandated by the government to protect the atmosphere from fuel vapors.
+Many mechanics and drivers consider this a nuisance code, because it doesn't change how the engine runs.
+The truth is, this code is mandated by the government to protect the atmosphere from fuel vapors.
 The check engine light will come on and set a code if the fuel system isn't sealed air tight.
 On some automobiles it is known as the P0440 code.

 I also wanted to talk more about the evaporation emissions system that can set other diagnostic trouble codes in the P0400 range.

 After posting my short video on YouTube I received many comments saying the gas cap is not the only reason that p0440 code will set.
-I agree and was just saying that the most common cause was a loose or broken gas cap.
+I totally agree and was just saying the most common cause is a loose or broken gas cap.
 Not the only cause.

-First of all the function of the evap emissions control system is to eliminate or reduce the amount of fuel vapors that are released into the atmosphere as mandated by the Federal Government.
+First of all the function of the evap emissions control system is to eliminate or reduce the amount of fuel vapors that are released into the atmosphere as mandated by the clean air act and our Federal Government.

-The car manufacturers where required to install systems that monitored the integrity of the fuel system and its ability to completely seal in fuel vapors.
-They were also required to notify the driver by turning on the malfunction indicator lamp (MIL) if the system has a problem.
+The car manufacturers were required to install systems that monitored the integrity of the fuel system and its ability to completely seal in vapors.
+They also had to notify the driver by turning on the malfunction indicator lamp (MIL) if the system has a problem.

-If there is no leak in the system the pressure builds until the pump shuts off ( test passed ).
-If there is a leak, pressure will not build and does not shut down the pump.
+If there is no vapor leaks the pressure builds until the pump shuts off and the test is passed.
+If there is a leak, pressure won't build and the pump runs to long and the test fails.
 The P0440 - P0459 series of diagnostic trouble codes are set depending on the results of this automatic test.

-If the rubber seal on the fuel cap is not sealing because the cap is loose or cross threaded the pressure that the pump supplies will escape and trigger the service engine soon light.
+If the rubber seal on the fuel cap isn't sealing, because the cap is loose or cross threaded, the pressure the test pump supplies will escape and trigger the service engine soon light.

-It is also possible that the fuel cap is screwed on properly but still leaks from either the o-ring gasket seal or the body of the gas cap itself. often gas caps are made of several parts even if they look one piece.
+It's also possible the fuel cap is screwed on properly, but still leaks from either the o-ring gasket seal or the body of the gas cap itself. often gas caps are made of several parts even if they look one piece.
 To the left is an inexpensive scanner that just reads and clears codes.

 Plus here is a link to popular replacement gas caps.
 If you want to try replacing the cap and clearing the codes its worth a try but there are no guarantees it'll solve all your problems.
 Yes, sometimes it is much more complicated than just replacing or tightening the gas cap.
 I have seen crazy things like spider nests in vent lines cause a p0454 code.